Several Servers Arrested At Shops At Legacy In Plano For Overserving Alcohol

-Overserving alcohol to already intoxicated subjects is a class C misdemeanor.READ MORE: Allen Couple Says Bobcat Family Moved Into Backyard
+Overserving alcohol to already intoxicated subjects is a class C misdemeanor.READ MORE: $1.3 Million Worth Of Meth, Cocaine Seized In 4 Days At Southern Border

 Back in April, Plano police went undercover to check out local bars to see if overserving was occurring.